raspberrypilearning/pacman-terminal/en/step_2.md

 + Terminal

-You will also need to download the following folder, however detailed instructions will be given later on in step .....
+You will also need to download the following folder, however detailed instructions will be given in the next step (step 3).

+ADD FOLDER